fssfll/fssfll/spike/lessons/spike_first/spike_first.md

 ---
-title: Create Your First Program For the Lego EV3
+title: Create Your First Program For the Lego Spike
-subtitle: Use The Bolton Robotics Base Code, Microsoft Visual Studio, and Program the EV3 Robot
+subtitle: Use The Bolton Robotics Base Code, Microsoft Visual Studio, and Program the Spike Robot
 ---

 # Review Your Robot Connections
 If you have not already done so, confirm your robot port wiring, wheel diameter, and wheel track matches the configuration in bolton_robotics_robot.py

 If your robot doesn't match the configuration, you will likely not be able to complete this training module.
-Use the [Customizing Your Robot](../../ev3_customizing/ev3_customizing) training module to determine how to update bolton_robotics_robot.py to match your robot.
+Use the [Customizing Your Robot](../../spike_customizing/spike_customizing) training module to determine how to update bolton_robotics_robot.py to match your robot.

 # Training Video
 First watch the video below which completes all the steps in this training module.